tarakanbg/airdata/README.md

 * Navaids: 16300
 * Waypoints: 214400

-* Total DB records:
+* Total DB records: 270472

 ## Lib classes

 2 classes handle the heavy lifting of downloading, parsing and injecting the data within you local database: `Airdata::DataDownloader` and `Airdata::DataInjector`.
-Generally there's no need to deal with them and they're not considered public APIs, all the functionality you need to install is triggered via rake tasks / generators.
+Generally won't need to deal with them directly and nothing there is considered public API.
+All the functionality you need to install is triggered via rake tasks / generators.

 ## Models and their attributes

-These models and attribute sets will be available in your parent app, namespaced within the `Airdata` module and accessible like this:
+These AR models and attribute sets will be available in your parent app, namespaced within the `Airdata` module and accessible like this:

  ```ruby